marcoplaneo/planeo_internship/documentation/LINUX.md

 * alias: nickname for command(s) created by user
 ## .bashrc
 * bashrc: create new user specific commands
+* PS1: what will show up before typing

-package: can be software; there are thousands of packages root directory: every directory is in here
+package: can be software; there are thousands of packages\
+root directory: every directory is in here